JacquesCarette/Drasil/wiki/Creating-Your-Project-in-Drasil.md

 7. At this point build your code (by running `make`) and see what you generate.
 You should see the sections in step 5 displayed in your SRS.
 Depending on what you have added to mkSRS you may need to update the ChunkDB first, which will be explained below.

 8. The remainder of the tutorial will go over adding a subset of potential sections to your project.
 A complete list of potential sections can be found in the [Haddock documentation](https://jacquescarette.github.io/Drasil/docs/drasil-docLang-0.1.26.0/Drasil-SRSDocument.html#g:3).
 Not all sections need to be included in your project.
+See Dr. Smith's [template](https://github.com/smiths/capTemplate/blob/main/docs/SRS/SRS.pdf) for more information on each section.

 ## Adding Introduction Section